Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Leadership and Governance

-1. Collaborative Leadership: The principal and board of trustees work closely to ensure effective resource allocation and community engagement.
+1. Collaborative Leadership: The principal and board work together for effective resource allocation and engagement.

-2. Active Community Involvement: The board consults with the community to align school initiatives with local needs, supported by a dedicated Parent Teacher Association (PTA).
+2. Community Involvement: The board aligns initiatives with local needs, supported by an active PTA.

-3. Compliance and Best Practices: Regular audits and compliance checks ensure adherence to legislative requirements, such as the Children's Act 2014.
+3. Compliance Practices: Regular audits ensure adherence to legislative standards for safety and education.

 Student Participation in Values